ferdsleite/projeto-ordem-dos-livros/README.md

 It was created as a deliverable for the **Formação.DEV**, where I’m currently studying full-time to deepen my technical skills and build a strong, practical portfolio.

-The main goal of this project was to apply and strengthen my knowledge of **Svelte, TypeScript and TailwindCSS**.
+The main goal of this project was to apply and strengthen my knowledge of **Svelte, HTML, JavaScript and TailwindCSS**.
 It represents my commitment to learning through hands-on experience and delivering clean, functional, and user-focused applications.

 With a background in **web development (WordPress), technical SEO, and digital project management**, I combine fresh technical skills with a solid understanding of how design, functionality, and performance work together in real-world web environments.